gbcamr01/Toy-Robot-Simulator/README.md

 Toy Robot Simulator should run on any Windows operating system.
 It has been tested on Windows 10 Home Edition 32-bit.

 <h2>Installing</h2>
 The application runs in a single executable file.
-It can be downloaded from: \ToyRobotSimulator\bin\Debug\ToyRobotSimulator.exe
+The file can be downloaded from: <a href = "https://github.com/jeff1978/Toy-Robot-Simulator/blob/master/ToyRobotSimulator/bin/Debug/ToyRobotSimulator.exe">\ToyRobotSimulator\bin\Debug\ToyRobotSimulator.exe</a>

 <h2>Running</h2>
 The executable file can be opened by double clicking it.
 The user can follow instructions on the console and also use it to type in their input.